zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 ### --file

-This option accepts the path to  single file.
+This option accepts the path to a single file.

 e.g `admin/includes/languages/english/index.php`